Seclusion and restraint practices in the U.S. education system: Misuse of restraint and seclusion

-Seclusion and restraint are often misused in both public and private schools causing severe injury and trauma for students.
+Seclusion and restraint are often misused in both public and private schools, causing severe injury and trauma for students.
 Restraint and seclusion are often used as punishment for minor behavioral problems.
-These issues have caused people to call the practices a human rights issue, disabled rights issue, and civil rights issue.
-There is a recorded surveillance video of an 8 year old being dragged by 3 staff members into a seclusion room/padded cell with no windows.
+These issues have caused people to call the practices a human rights issue, disability rights issue, children's and youth rights issue, and civil rights issue.
+In a 2015 recorded surveillance video in Maryland, an 8-year-old was dragged by 3 staff members into a seclusion room/padded cell with no windows.
 After the door had been opened he was found laying in his own blood.
 His mother had called it a battle between adults and a child and said "I challenge the experts to show us anywhere how this helps the behavior.
 How this isn’t traumatizing.
 Because you can’t.
 There is no positive thing that comes from this," Linda said.
 "It doesn't change behavior.
 It re-traumatizes children.
 And it opens them up to injuries and all other kinds of things.
 Why are you continuing to do this?"

 Types of rooms for seclusion

-Seclusion can occur in any room someone can be locked alone in. most fit the definition for padded cells.
-While most seclusion rooms could be called padded cells not all are padded.
+Seclusion can occur in any room someone can be locked alone in.
+Most fit the definition for padded cells.
+While most seclusion rooms could be called padded cells, not all are padded.